-Our discussion and analysis of results of operations and financial condition are based upon the annual audited financial statements, which have been prepared in accordance with IFRS.
-The preparation of the financial statements require us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-We evaluate our estimates on an ongoing basis, including those related to provisions for uncollectible receivables, mineral reserves, inventories, reclamation and remediation obligations, valuation of intangible assets and contingencies and litigation.
+Our discussion and analysis of results of operations and financial condition are based upon the interim financial statements, which have been prepared in accordance with IFRS.
+The preparation of the interim financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
+We evaluate our estimates on an ongoing basis, including those related to provisions for uncollectible receivables, mineral reserves, inventories, asset retirement obligations, valuation of intangible assets and contingencies and litigation.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
+The Company's critical accounting judgments and estimates are disclosed in note 5 of the annual audited consolidated financial statements for the year ended December 31, 2020.
+Any changes in or application of new accounting judgments and estimates during the three months ended March 31, 2021 are disclosed in note 4 of the accompanying interim financial statements.